 Some locals accuse foreign nationals of, stealing their jobs and business opportunities.

 Protests began in parts of Pretoria Monday after the African National Congress announced it would replace the current Mayor, Kgosientso Ramokgopa, with Thoko Didiza in the upcoming local government elections.

 The announcement angered Ramokgopa’s supporters who went on rampage, saying Didiza was an outsider from another province and could not be chosen to lead them.

 South Africa will hold local government elections on Aug.
 3.

-Tags: africa, south africa, Pretoria, president south africa, african continent, south africa politics, south africa racism, africa unite, Salman Hamid Siddiqui, africa people, Hassan Isilow, africa migration, africa society, south africa opposition, subsaharan africa, south africa protest, south africa march, south africa violence, africa united, africa news, south africa elections, south africa elections 2016, southern africa, kgosientso ramokgopa, thoko didiza, pretoria mayor, AFRICAN NATIONAL CONGRESS ANC
+Tags: Pretoria, african continent, south africa politics, south africa racism, africa unite, Salman Hamid Siddiqui, africa people, Hassan Isilow, africa migration, africa society, south africa opposition, subsaharan africa, south africa protest, south africa march, south africa violence, africa united, africa news, south africa elections, south africa elections 2016, southern africa, kgosientso ramokgopa, thoko didiza, pretoria mayor, AFRICAN NATIONAL CONGRESS ANC